 A: I have the Nemo Sonic.
 It’s pretty much like having a warm cloud cuddle you all night long. – Cassie

 I continued to research to find the right bag for me.
-I’ve decided to go with the NEMO Sonic 0-degree bag.
+I’ve decided to go with the NEMO Sonic Sleeping Bag.
 Why?

 The bag has 850-fill, so it will compress more than 650-fill (most of the women options max out 650-fill).
 The outside lining is protected with water-resistant treatment for snowy trips.
 The weight is less than 3 lbs.
-The hood seems bigger than the one at Feathered Friends.
+The hood fits my personal preferences more than the one at Feathered Friends.
 The price is comparable to other bags at roughly $500.

-NEMO seems like a great innovative company for outdoor sleeping gear.
+NEMO is an innovative company for outdoor sleeping gear.
 I was impressed with the vents added to the bag and hope they come out a women’s version in the future.

 I’m always searching for new gear recommendations.
 Please share what sleeping bag you use in the comments below and why.